bloominstituteoftechnology/node-db1-project/queries.md

 # Database Queries

 ## find all customers that live in London.
 Returns 6 records.
+ select * from Customers where city = 'London'

 ## find all customers with postal code 1010.
 Returns 3 customers.
+select * from Customers where postalCode = 1010

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.
+  SELECT phone from Suppliers where supplierId = 11

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.
+  select * from Orders order by orderDate desc

 ## find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
 Returns 11 records.
+  select * from suppliers where length(supplierName) > 20

 ## find all customers that include the word "market" in the name.
 Should return 4 records.
+  select * from Customers where customerName like '%market%'

 ## add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
+  insert into Customers values (92, "The Shire", "Bilbo Baggins", "1 Hobbit-Hole", "Bag End", "111", "Middle Earth")

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.